-- issue regulations to carry out its responsibilities; - · conduct examinations; - require reports of financial condition and operation; - develop and apply critical, minimum and risk-based capital standards, including classifying each enterprise's capital levels not less than quarterly; - prohibit excessive executive compensation under prescribed standards; and - impose temporary and final cease-and-desist orders and civil money penalties, provided certain conditions are met.
+- issue regulations to carry out its responsibilities; - conduct examinations; - require reports of financial condition and operation; - develop and apply critical, minimum and risk-based capital standards, including classifying each enterprise's capital levels not less than quarterly; - · prohibit excessive executive compensation under prescribed standards; and violate our charter, the GSE Act, OFHEO regulations, or a written agreement with or order issued by OFHEO; or engage in conduct that threatens to cause a significant depletion of our core capital.
+Core capital consists of the par value of outstanding common stock (common stock issued less common stock held in treasury), the par value of outstanding noncumulative, perpetual preferred stock, additional paid-in capital and retained earnings, as determined in accordance with U.S. generally accepted accounting principles, or GAAP.

+• impose temporary and final cease-and-desist orders and civil money penalties, provided certain conditions are met.
 From time to time, OFHEO has adopted guidance on a number of different topics, including accounting practices, corporate governance and compensation practices.